exporl/apex-documentation/development/bertha-in-apex.md

 [^1]: It is not always continuous with a virtual soundcard used for testing, to
     guarantee identical audio output between Streamapp-connections and Bertha.
-    As long as Apex ships both systems, the "linux-experimenttests" should run with both systems.
+    As long as APEX ships both systems, the "linux-experimenttests" should run with both systems.